 Letter 41: The divine celebration [Easter or a major feast] has brought us its usual spiritual blessings, but the bitter fruits...

-Yet when we bethink us of the unfathomable depths of His pity we are comforted, and trust that the Lord will not cast off His people, neither will He forsake His inheritance.
-While saluting your magnificence I beseech you to give me news of your much-wished for health.
+Yet when we remember the unfathomable depths of his mercy, we take comfort and trust that "the Lord will not cast off his people, neither will he forsake his inheritance" [Psalm 94:14].

 Related Letters